YASKAWA Standard Interface Commands

 Reg_Num

-This parameter indicates the ID of I register that is used to store whether the operation mode, as returned by the software, is a loop execution or a one-time execution.
+This parameter indicates the I register ID.
+This register is used to store whether the current execution, as returned by the software, is continuous execution or single execution.

 |